dspetukhov/data-quality-automated-evaluator/README.md

 ### Configuration

-Data evaluation configuration specified in a single JSON file (`config.json`) consisting of the following main sections:
+Data evaluation configuration specified in a single JSON file (`config.json`) by the following sections:

 | Section              | Description                                                     | Expected keys                                                     |
 |----------------------|-----------------------------------------------------------------|-------------------------------------------------------------------|